6 Ways to Outsmart Porch Pirates

-As the pandemic ramped up home deliveries for just about everything from groceries to craft beer, it gave rise to a new kind of criminal: the porch pirate.
-One survey by FedEx Canada, which has suspended signatures to prevent the spread of COVID-19, found that one-third of online shoppers had a parcel stolen in 2020, up from one-quarter in 2019.
+As the pandemic ramped up home deliveries for just about everything from groceries to craft beer, it gave rise to a new kind of criminal: porch pirates.
+One survey by FedEx Canada found that one-third of online shoppers had a parcel stolen in 2020, up from one-quarter in 2019.
 Most maddeningly, these porch pirates can strike anywhere, anytime, and will target any type of delivery, no matter the size.
 “They’ll take anything if it’s visible from the street,” says Constable Victor Kwong with Toronto Police.
 “There is no one profile for this type of theft.”

-Luckily, most online retailers will offer you a replacement or refund if you report a theft, but that won’t make up for the aggravation of having been robbed.
+Luckily, many online retailers will offer you a replacement or refund if you report a theft, but that won’t make up for the aggravation of having been robbed.
 The best strategy?
-Thwart these scallywags before they steal again.
+Thwart these porch pirates before they steal again.

 “The number one way to prevent package theft is to have it shipped to a place that’s occupied,” says Kwong.
 If you can’t be home during the day, ask a trusted person who will be.
 Arrange to have parcels delivered to a friend or neighbour’s address.
 Once you get a delivery notification from the sender, make sure you give your helper a heads-up that the package has arrived so they can retrieve it promptly.